 - Payment of the fees for transfer.

-For more information about transferring assets into revocable living trusts and the implementing of a trust plan, view our free guide, Understanding the Revocable Living Trust – In Language that Anyone Can Understand in 8 Minutes.
+For more information about transferring assets into revocable living trusts and implementing a trust plan, view our free guide, Understanding the Revocable Living Trust – In Language that Anyone Can Understand in 8 Minutes.
 The experienced Anaheim trust lawyers at the Law Office of James F. Roberts & Associates, APC, are happy to offer a consultation.
-Call our office today at (714) 459-5481.
+Call our office today at (714) 282-7488.